Fellows of DAA (FDAA)

 Professor Fiona Pelly is the Discipline leader of Nutrition and Dietetics at the University of the Sunshine Coast, is an academic member of the Australian Dietetic Council and has been a member of DA for 30 years.
 She has received an Australian Learning and Teaching Council citation for outstanding contribution to student learning for her curriculum development at USC.
 Fiona is internationally recognised in the area of nutrition strategies, eating behaviours and food provision for athletes competing major sporting competition and is a Fellow and inaugural member of Sports Dietitians Australia.
 She has reviewed the food provision for major competition events including the Olympic Games, and has collaborated with organising committees and caterers since the Sydney 2000 Olympic Games.
 She is the current president of PINES (Professionals in Nutrition for Exercise and Sport).

 Dr Mary Hannan-Jones is the Director of Academic Programs and Acting Discipline Lead for Nutrition and Dietetics in the School of Exercise and Nutrition Sciences at the Queensland University of Technology (QUT), Australia.
-Mary is a Fellow of the Dietitians Australia with over 27 years of professional experience in both the higher education and public sector settings in nutrition and dietetics.
+Mary is a Fellow of the Dietitians Association of Australia with over 27 years of professional experience in both the higher education and public sector settings in nutrition and dietetics.
 Mary is responsible for the design and implementation of curriculum and staffing for the nutrition and dietetics programs at QUT with QUT one of the longest running accredited programs in the country of over 43 years.

 Mary is recognised internationally for expertise in the management of foodservices and regularly undertakes consultancies and commercial research for government and industry, including as an expert witness, and provides advice in dietetic training in this area.